 \section{Abstract}

-Using the notion of compatibility between Poisson brackets an cluster structures in the coordinate rings of simple Lie groups, Gekhtman Shapiro and Vainshtein conjectured a correspondence between the two.
+Abstract.
+Using the notion of compatibility between Poisson brackets and cluster structures in the coordinate rings of simple Lie groups, Gekhtman Shapiro and Vainshtein conjectured the existence of a cluster structure for each Belavin--Drinfeld solution of the classical Yang-Baxter equation compatible with the corresponding Poisson-Lie bracket on the simple Lie group.
 Poisson Lie groups are classified by the Belavin--Drinfeld classification of solutions to the classical Yang Baxter equation.
 For any non trivial Belavin--Drinfeld data of minimal size for $SL_{n}$, we give an algorithm for constructing an initial seed $\Sigma$ in $\mathcal{O}\left(SL_{n}\right)$.
-The cluster structure $\mathcal{C}=\mathcal{C}\left(\Sigma\right)$ is then proved to be compatible with the Poisson bracket associated with that Belavin--Drinfeld data, and regular.
+The cluster structure $\mathcal{C}=\mathcal{C}\left(\Sigma\right)$ is then proved to be compatible with the Poisson bracket associated with that Belavin--Drinfeld data, and the seed $\Sigma$ is locally regular.

 This is the first of two papers, and the second one proves the rest of the conjecture: the upper cluster algebra $\overline{\mathcal{A}}_{\mathbb{C}}(\mathcal{C})$ is naturally isomorphic to $\mathcal{O}\left(SL_{n}\right)$, and the correspondence between Belavin--Drinfeld classes and cluster structures is one to one.